Text

 In the C++ standard library, std::map

-is an associative container that stores elements in ascending order based on their keys (key) and provides efficient keyword lookup functionality.
-However, novice developers sometimes encounter difficulties due to a misunderstanding of the behavior of the std::map
+is an associative container that stores elements in ascending order of keys (key) and provides efficient keyword lookup functionality.
+However, novice developers sometimes fall into trouble because they misunderstand the behavior of the square bracket operator []

 .
 In fact, when using []